 Members working in walk-in clinics and emergency departments frequently call the Association to ask if they can refuse to provide opioid refills.
 As noted in case 1, the decision to prescribe is ultimately the physician's.
 If physicians decide to provide a refill, it may be prudent to only prescribe a small carrying dose sufficient for a holiday period or weekend until patients can contact their usual prescriber.
 Physicians should be especially skeptical if patients are unable to identify their prescriber.
 Members have also asked if signs indicating that opioids will not be prescribed can be posted.
 Medical facilities contemplating such signage should consider the pros and cons of doing so.
 If such signs were to be posted, these should not prevent physicians from prescribing opioids when the physician determines that opioids are in fact indicated.

 Unfortunately, some individuals with opioid addictions may go to great lengths to acquire these drugs.
 Members may find some useful precautions to avoid prescription opioid misuse within the available Canadian guidelines.
-Issues of prescription fraud are reviewed in the article, "Responding to prescription fraud".
+Issues of prescription fraud are reviewed in the article, "Suspect unlawful activity with prescriptions or medications?
+Here’s how to respond".
 Prescription fraud and aggressive or abusive behaviour are common evidence of loss of trust in the physician-patient relationship.
 Members facing the difficult task of terminating this relationship are directed to the article, "Ending the doctor-patient relationship," and should also consult the relevant College policy on this topic.